 In your WordPress admin menu, navigate to Users > Your Profile.
 There you will find the Name section.
 IMG: change-display-name.png You can set a first name and last name if you’d like, but you’re looking for the Nickname field.
 Enter anything you want here and it will become an option in the display name selector.
 Once you’ve selected a new name to display publicly and saved your settings, your username will be replaced everywhere it appears on your site.

 Depending on the theme you’ve chosen, you may see an avatar displayed along with your name for each post.
 Your avatar is also likely to display in the comments section whenever you reply to one of your readers.
 Most WordPress themes will integrate with Gravatar for post and comment avatars.

 If you’re not familiar with Gravatar, it’s an awesome product by Automattic (the makers behind WordPress) that connects avatars with email addresses.
 IMG: gravatar.png You can create a free Gravatar account and upload an image to associate with your email address.
 Then whenever you use your email address on any site that integrates with Gravatar, your avatar will automatically appear.
 It becomes really convenient once you create your account.
 A lot of readers who comment on your blog will be using Gravatar as well, and it’s nice to have their avatars show up instead of some kind of placeholder.

 What if I don’t want to use Gravatar?

 For anyone not interested in using Gravatar, there are other options.
 WP User Avatar is the most reliable and well-designed plugin for adding custom avatars.
 This plugin allows you to upload and crop a custom avatar image.
 It won’t affect non-logged in visitors who comment on your posts, but it will allow you to choose the image that appears when you publish posts and leave comments on your site.
-The WP User Avatar plugin is compatible with most themes and works well with all of our blog themes.
+The WP User Avatar plugin is compatible with most themes and works well with many WordPress themes.

 Add an “author box” after each post